Wine-ing For Literacy October 21, 2021

 SUGGESTED DONATION: $15 (plus 50¢ service fee) per person to attend; your ticket admits you to our online event featuring speakers, and a guided wine tasting from the experts at Sunday School Wine.

-OPTIONAL WINE PURCHASE: Beginning around September 24, you can order one or more of the wines that will be featured by our guest sommeliers at Sunday School Wine.
+OPTIONAL WINE PURCHASE: You can order one or more of the wines that will be featured by our guest sommeliers at Sunday School Wine.
+(Order all 3 and get 10% off—$89.)
+The wines are some of SSW’s favorites that best represent Oregon’s dynamic winemaking scene, highlighting small, thoughtfully-minded producers, and wines that are made with heart.

 More details coming soon—stay tuned!